iamsid-das/glasgow/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a webapp application to organize team outings.
+The current version contanins Authentication and Dashboard features for Vendors.

 Things you may want to cover: